 - How much extra unplanned maintenance was required and why?

-- Can we increase the frequency of Preventive Maintenance and reduce the costs associated to breakdowns?
+- Can we increase the frequency of PM and reduce the costs associated to breakdowns?

 - What is the MTTR (Mean Time to Repair) for each component and how do they compare to each other?